-The interim (8 cents per share) and final dividends (7 cents per share) in 2007 as well as the interim dividend in 2008 (9.36 cents per share) were declared prior to Saunders International Limited listing on the ASX.
-All dividends above were franked to 100% at 30% corporate income tax rate.
+1 The special dividend in 2008 (9.36 cents per share) was declared prior to Saunders International Limited listing on the ASX.

+2 All dividends above were franked to 100% at 30% corporate income tax rate.

 Remuneration of Directors and Key Management Personnel